amagura/zelda-battery/README.md

 # Supported Platforms
 ## Linux
-Kernels >= 2.6.24 are supported, support for older kernels is on the way.
+Kernels >= 2.6.24 are supported; support for older kernels is on the way.

 ## *BSD
 * FreeBSD